Marius (short story): Long term implications and the relation between "Marius" and "Brake"

 The forces of disruption and destruction have been only temporarily pushed back.
-As depicted in "Brake" - set centuries later, but actually written by Anderson immediately after "Marius", the two stories being published only two months apart - by the year 2270, ideological and religious fanaticism would once again become predominant on Earth, with two opposing ideological factions emerging, determined to destroy each other and all set to tear apart the world state set up through the efforts of Fourre and his co-workers.
+As depicted in "Brake" – set centuries later, but actually written by Anderson immediately after "Marius", the two stories being published only two months apart – by the year 2270, ideological and religious fanaticism would once again become predominant on Earth, with two opposing ideological factions emerging, determined to destroy each other and all set to tear apart the world state set up through the efforts of Fourre and his co-workers.
 Ironically, at least one of these opposing factions would spuriously claim Fourre as its ideological forefather.

 The new war which might have happened in about 2010, but for the efforts of Fourre and Valti, does break out three centuries later.
-Still, not only did humanity enjoy three centuries of (mostly) peace and prosperity, but it had the chance to go into space, become established throughout the Solar System and take its first interstellar steps - so that a war on Earth, however vastly destructive, would not imperil humankind as a whole.
+Still, not only did humanity enjoy three centuries of (mostly) peace and prosperity, but it had the chance to go into space, become established throughout the Solar System and take its first interstellar steps – so that a war on Earth, however vastly destructive, would not imperil humankind as a whole.
 This is a cardinal point in Anderson's perception of Humanity's future, reiterated countless times in his fiction and non-fiction writings throughout his career.

-The Psychotechnic League
+Psychotechnic League

 "Marius" serves as an introduction to the Psychotechnic League future history.
 The science of psychodynamics is introduced, as are Étienne Fourre, who will become head of the United Nations Inspectorate, and Stefan Rostomily, whose cloned sons will make up the secret Rostomily Brotherhood.
 It is also made clear that the new United Nations being established in Rio will be much more powerful than its pre-war incarnation, and will be dominated for the foreseeable future by Western democracies.

-The Macedonian flashpoint
+Macedonian flashpoint

 Macedonia, which serves as the proximate cause setting off the armed confrontation in the story, had been a hotly disputed territory ever since the beginning of the 20th century, due to the incompatible claims of Greece, Bulgaria, Serbia/Yugoslavia and its own Macedonian nationalism.

-Most recently, less than ten years before the story was written, much of the fighting in the Greek Civil War of 1946-1949 took place in this area.
+Most recently, less than ten years before the story was written, much of the fighting in the Greek Civil War of 1946–1949 took place in this area.
 To judge from his name, the malevolent Papas is Greek rather than a Slavic-speaking Macedonian, possibly a veteran of the civil war who had lain low since 1949.
-The devastation caused by the 1958 global conflict gave Papas the chance to carve out his "Macedonian Free State", presumably transcending the former borders and taking in parts of pre-war Greek territory ("Aegean Macedonia") as well as those which had been in Yugoslavia and Bulgaria - a plausible enough development given the previous history of this corner of the Balkan, up to the time Anderson wrote the story.
+The devastation caused by the 1958 global conflict gave Papas the chance to carve out his "Macedonian Free State", presumably transcending the former borders and taking in parts of pre-war Greek territory ("Aegean Macedonia") as well as those which had been in Yugoslavia and Bulgaria – a plausible enough development given the previous history of this corner of the Balkan, up to the time Anderson wrote the story.